 Commissioned by the 1983 Bath Festival, at which it was first performed by the Nash Ensemble on 4th June 1983.

-A SONG FOR HADDI was commissioned by the 1983 Bath Festival, and completed in May of that year.
-It is scored for flute, clarinet in A, drums, viola, cello and bass, and lasts about eleven minutes.
+A song for Haddi was commissioned by the 1983 Bath Festival, and completed in May of that year.
+It is scored for flute, clarinet in A, conga drums, viola, cello and bass, and lasts about eleven minutes.
 It was first performed by the Nash Ensemble at the Bath Assembly Rooms on 4th June 1983.
+The drummer (who is the star of the piece) was the inimitable Gary Kettel

-The drums used are hand-drums – two pairs of large congas, which are the nearest readily available equivalent to the Bugárabu drums of the Jola drummers of Southern Senegal, whose music I studied and recorded in the field in 1981.
-The piece is not an imitation of Jola drumming, however; my idea was to make melodic use of drumming so that the drummer provides the core and source of all melodic material.
-This is very common in African music, but quite alien to European classical music, where drums are for the most part used for emphasis and dramatic effect.
+The drums consist of two pairs of large congas, played with the hands.
+These are the nearest available equivalent to the Bugárabu drums of the Jola musicians of Southern Senegal, whose music I studied and recorded on a memorable field-trip in 1981.
+The piece is not an imitation of Jola drumming, however; my idea was to make melodic use of drumming.
+The drummer provides the core and source of all melodic material.
+This is very common in African music, but quite alien to European classical music, where drums are too often used for emphasis and dramatic effect.
+Bang, crash, thump . . .

 "a happy little piece"